Hurricane Preparedness Tips for Your Porch or Patio

 Install Impact-Resistant Windows and Doors

-If you are in an area prone to hurricanes, consider upgrading your porch or patio doors and windows to impact-resistant options.
-These are designed to withstand the force of flying debris and strong winds, reducing the risk of structural damage and water infiltration.
+If you live in a place that gets hurricanes, think about upgrading your porch or patio doors and windows.
+Choose impact-resistant options.
+These materials resist flying debris and strong winds.
+This helps lower the risk of damage and water leaks.

 Evacuate if Necessary

 No matter how well you prepare your porch or patio, safety should always be the top priority.
 If local authorities issue evacuation orders, heed their advice and evacuate promptly.
-Your porch and patio can be rebuilt, but lives cannot be replaced.
+You can rebuild your porch and patio, but you cannot replace lives.

 Back To Articles